Generalization in Neural Networks: A Broad Survey: Task Generalization

 The levels of performance of three state-of-the-art few-shot learners are presented in Table \ref{tab:fewshot}.
-Two common datasets are used: the CIFAR-FS \shortcite{Bertinetto2019} and Mini-ImageNet \shortcite{Vinyals2016}.
-Both have structures similar to that illustrated in \ref{fig:fewshot}, and performance is evaluated here on the easy type of problem of discriminating across randomly selected holdout classes.
-These datasets are subsets of the CIFAR-100 \shortcite{Krizhevsky2009} and ImageNet ILSVRC-2012 \shortcite{Russakovsky2015} sets of images that have been configured for few-shot learning.
+Two common datasets are used: the CIFAR-FS \citep{Bertinetto2019} and Mini-ImageNet \citep{Vinyals2016}.
+Both have structures similar to that illustrated in Figure \ref{fig:fewshot}, and performance is evaluated here on the easy type of problem of discriminating across randomly selected holdout classes.
+These datasets are subsets of the CIFAR-100 \citep{Krizhevsky2009} and ImageNet ILSVRC-2012 \citep{Russakovsky2015} sets of images that have been configured for few-shot learning.
+Results are shown in all cases for 5-way few-shot estimation.
 Performance is evaluated by introducing the model to five new classes of images, giving it one or five examples of each, and testing its ability to accurately discriminate among test images from those five classes.
-The P$>$M$>$F model of \shortciteA{Hu2022a} involves three steps of pre-training an image classification model, meta-learning the task generalization process, and fine-tuning to the support data for testing.
-Like \shortciteA{Vinyals2016}, the Self-Optimal Transport (SOT) approach of \shortciteA{Shalam2022} involves the learning of feature embeddings for distance-based comparisons.
-The PEMnE-BMS strategy of \shortciteA{Hu2022b} supplements feature transformation-based transfer learning with additional steps including boosting.
+The P$>$M$>$F model of \cite{Hu2022a} involves three steps of pre-training an image classification model, meta-learning the task generalization process, and fine-tuning to the support data for testing.
+Its pretraining employs as a backbone the DINO \citep{Caron2021} self-supervised variant of the ViT \citep{Dosovitskiy2020} model, and it uses the ProtoNet algorithm \citep{Snell2017} for its meta-learning step.
+Like \cite{Vinyals2016}, the Self-Optimal Transport (SOT) approach of \cite{Shalam2022} involves the learning of feature embeddings for distance-based comparisons, using the ProtoNet algorithm \citep{Snell2017} on a small, customized convolutional net with a ResNet-12 backbone for fine-tuning \citep{He2016}.
+The PEMnE-BMS strategy of \cite{Hu2022b} supplements feature transformation-based transfer learning with additional steps including boosting, with a Wide ResNet (WRN) \citep{Zagoruyko2017} backbone following the specification of \cite{Mangla2020}.
 As the table shows, these recent top-performing models execute this task with an rate of accuracy of 84.3\% to 95.3\% for one-shot and 88.8\% to 98.4\% for five-shot learning.